Pre- and Post Congress: Training Courses, Workshops, and Summer Schools

 Summerschool: Coastal Hydrology

-Join us for 5 days/4 nights on the beautiful German Wadden Island of Langeoog.
+Join us for 5 days/4 nights on the beautiful German Wadden Island of Langeoog prior to the YES conference.
 During this summer school, you will learn about the hydrology and the water supply of islands, study the interaction between fresh– and saltwater, and groundwater investigation techniques.
+Enjoy the magnificent landscape in Germany´s second largest national park.

 What to bring